JalexChen/klustr.dev/README.md

 Stage 3: fixing bug with serving bundle.js in production environment
   - Apparently you need to use app.use to catch the request sent in index.html for /bundle/build.js
   - need to investigate why app.get('/bundle/build) does not work.

+***
+This project is open-source and licensed under Apache 2.0, so you can use it in any private or commercial projects.